araamz/Stipes/README.md

 1. Clone the repository with `git clone https://github.com/araamz/stipes.git`.
 2. Change directory to be within the Stipes folder with `cd stipes`.
 3. Within the root directory install the required node packages with `npm install`.
-4. Within the root directory install the required python packages with `pip install -r requirements.txt`.
-5. Change directory to be within the api folder with `cd api`.
+4. Change directory to be within the api folder with `cd api`.
+5. Make a new python environment with `python3 -m venv env`.
+6. Activate the virtual environment with `. env/bin/activate`.
+7. Within the virtual environment, install python-dotenv with `pip install python-dotenv`.
+8. Within the virtual environment, install Flask with `pip install Flask`.
+9. Within the virtual environment, install Flask-SQLAlchemy with `pip install Flask-SQLAlchemy`.
-6. Launch a python shell with `pyhton`
+10. Launch a python shell with `python3`.
-7. Within the python shell, import the database object with `from api import db`.
+11. Within the python shell, import the database object with `from api import db`.
-8. Within the python shell, create the database with `db.create_all()`.
+12. Within the python shell, create the database with `db.create_all()`.

 ### Starting Stipes